eslint/eslint/docs/user-guide/configuring.md

 Any file that follows the standard ignore file format can be used.
 Keep in mind that specifying `--ignore-path` means that any existing `.eslintignore` file will not be used.
 Note that globbing rules in `.eslintignore` follow those of `.gitignore`.

+### Using eslintIgnore in package.json

+If an `.eslintignore` file is not found and an alternate file is not specified, eslint will look in package.json for an `eslintIgnore` key to check for files to ignore.

+    {
+      "name": "mypackage",
+      "version": "0.0.1",
+      "eslintConfig": {
+          "env": {
+              "browser": true,
+              "node": true
+          }
+      },
+      "eslintIgnore": ["hello.js", "world.js"]
+    }

 ### Ignored File Warnings

 When you pass directories to ESLint, files and directories are silently ignored.
 If you pass a specific file to ESLint, then you will see a warning indicating that the file was skipped.
 For example, suppose you have an `.eslintignore` file that looks like this: